 How to make a good impression during the first interview?

-The body language is a type of nonverbal communication and it is a physical behavior, often opposed to words.
+The body language is a type of nonverbal communication and it is a physical behaviour, often opposed to words.
 This code is used to express a lot of information about yourself and includes facial expressions, body posture, gestures, eye movement, touch and the use of space.

 Starting a new job is very exciting.
 Then, you start thinking things like: what should I do?
 Am I doing a good job?
 Should I bother my boss frequently with questions?
 Do not worry; you can put your mind at rest as this is very normal.
 There is always a sense of awkwardness when starting a new job.